-The answer to that question largely depends on where you enter the island, where you're heading to and what sort of activities you like to do.
-But given that most people enter Java through Jakarta and want to make their way to Bali and the fact that most of Java's attractions are beach and volcano related, it's pretty easy to give a few suggestions for places to go during your week in Java, though to be honest, we'd suggest ten days just to cover the following.
+The answer to that question largely depends on where you enter the island, where you’re heading to and what sort of activities you like to do.
+But given that most people enter Java through Jakarta and want to make their way to Bali, it’s pretty easy to give a few suggestions for a handful of spots to spot at to fill a single week in Java.
+To be honest though, Java is worth a lot more, at least two weeks, so if you can stretch to a longer stay, pop over to our two weeks in Java itinerary.
+Also, if you really know nothing at all about Java, take a look at our highlights of Java piece.

-The main attraction in Bogor is the fantastic botanical garden, established in the early 1800s by the Dutch as a residence for the Governor, a botanical research facility and a place for the upper class to picnic.
-It's easily possible to see the main attractions of Bogor in a single day.
+On the second day, get a morning train to Bogor, where the main attraction is the fantastic botanical gardens, established in the early 1800s by the Dutch as a residence for the Governor, a botanical research facility and a place for the upper class to picnic.
+While the gardens alone are worth half a day, a visit to a Wayang Golek Workshop is a good way to fill out your day.
+Get a late afternoon train (or bus) back to Jakarta.

-The main attraction in Yogya is the stunning Buddhist temple of Borobudur.
-Built during the ninth century, the temple was used by the Javanese population until around the 14th century when surrounding Islamic sultanates expanded and the island's conversion to Islam began to gather steam.
+Borobudur was built during the ninth century and the temple was used by the Javanese population until around the 14th century when surrounding Islamic sultanates expanded and the island’s conversion to Islam began to gather steam.
+With an outlook to Merapi, it is quite magnificent.

 The towering active volcano complex surrounding Gunung Bromo is a popular destination for tourists in Java, but is often overlooked by those wanting to make a quick exit from Yogyakarta and who choose to fly to Bali from there.
 While flying from Yogya to Bali is a good option for those with little time on their hands, Bromo is such a wonderful place that the extra time spent travelling there is well worth it.
 In fact, most of these tours depart Yogya one day, spend that night on the crater rim near Bromo and depart late morning for Bali.
 It’s a brilliant alternative to flying.